sooriyaarachchi/pybites.github.io-src/content/django-registration-app.md

 			os.path.join(PROJECT_ROOT, 'static'),
 		)

+	Three more settings to go ...

-7. Add the django-registration setting to limit activation of accounts from the validation email to 7 days:
+7. Add the Django-registration setting to limit activation of accounts from the validation email to 7 days:

 		ACCOUNT_ACTIVATION_DAYS = 7

-8. Set the email config.
-All sensitive info gets loaded from env variables, we don't want stuff in our version control!
+8. Set the email config, assuming you're using Gmail like me:

 		EMAIL_HOST = 'smtp.gmail.com'
 		EMAIL_PORT = 587